Architect

 Strategic Design, A Case Study:

-Long ago there existed an ancient ‘city gate’.
-It represents a story that came to light, as part of an archeological dig that occurred in Israel.
+Long ago, in a land far away, there existed an ancient ‘city gate’.
+This is a non-fiction story that came to light, as part of an archeological dig that occurred in Israel.
 The account provides interesting parallels to how strategic design was used throughout history.
 It’s an astonishing account of a real-life city gate that reveals timeless applications.

 The Megiddo Gates, A Case Study: